 Beyond academic research, the site hopes to galvanize a campaign for this infrastructure of reparations land—assets deployed locally or remotely, organized in land holding organs invented during the period, and managed by the very black institutions that originally led the land activist movement.

-Morgan State/Yale Partners: Samia Kirchner and Keller Easterling
+Morgan State/Jackson State Partners: Samia Kirchner and Thomas Kersen

 Website team: Keller Easterling, Alvin Ashiatey, Bianca Ibarlucea, Nicholas Arvanitis, Hima Goburru